pandakudux/pirc-bot-project/README.md

 'movie **[movie title]**' - accesses the OMDb API to display information about the given movie title.
 >![Example of 'movie' command](/assets/movie-example.png)

-'time' - displays the current time in
+'time' - displays the current time (*24-Hour clock format*)
 >![Example of 'time' command](/assets/time-example.png)

 'weather **[city]** *[country]*' - Displays the current, peak, and trough temperatures of the day in farenheight.
 City is a required argument while country is optional.
+>***NOTICE:** FUNCTION MAY NOT WORK BECAUSE THE OPENWEATHERAPI KEY COULD BE SWITCHED OFF WHEN TESTING.
+This is due to the fact that Open Weather closes keys lacking recent use.
+This can be solved by contacting me, or replacing the api key in the code with your own.
+Key's can be recieved at https://openweathermap.org/api*
+>
 >![Example of 'weather' command](/assets/weather-example.png)